LSU Tigers football: Auburn

 While Auburn's rivalries against Alabama and Georgia may overshadow its rivalry with LSU, in the 2000s, LSU had a heated rivalry with the Auburn Tigers.
 LSU and Auburn were not yearly rivals until the SEC's 1992 expansion placed both Tiger teams in the Western Division.
 When the SEC discontinued divsisions after 2023, the teams were not scheduled against one another in 2024 and 2025, and were not selected as yearly opponents from 2026 through at least 2029 under the new nine-game conference schedule format.

-The two share more than just a nickname, as they have both enjoyed success in the SEC West and plenty of memorable match ups.
-The home team won every game from 2000 through 2007.
-LSU leads the series 33-24-1 through the 2024 season, with two LSU wins being vacated.
+In matchups between LSU and Auburn, the home team won every game from 2000 through 2007.
+LSU leads the series 33-24-1 through the 2025 season, with two LSU wins being vacated.

 Florida

 Although both universities were founding members of the Southeastern Conference (SEC) in December 1932, the Florida Gators and Tigers did not meet on the gridiron for the first time until 1937.
 LSU is Florida's permanent inter-divisional rival.
 LSU has played Florida every year since 1971.
 The longest winning streak in the LSU–Florida series is held by Florida, with nine victories from 1988 to 1996.
 LSU's longest winning streak is four, from 1977 to 1980.
 The winner of the Florida-LSU game went on to win the Bowl Championship Series (BCS) national championship game from 2006 to 2008.
 Some of the notable games in this rivalry include the 1960: Wristband Robbery, 1964: Hurricane Delay, 1972: Flooded Swamp, 1989: College Football's First Overtime Game, 1997: LSU's Revenge, 2006: Tebow Domination, 2007: 5 for 5 on fourth down, and 2016: Hurricane Delay Pt 2.

 Florida handed LSU its most lopsided defeat in program history, a 58–3 rout at Baton Rouge in 1993.

 With a few exceptions, mostly during Spurrier's coaching tenure when the Gators routinely won by large margins, this rivalry has been known for close games in recent years, with both teams usually coming into the match-up highly ranked.
 The Gators and Tigers have combined to win five national championships and eleven SEC titles over the past two decades.
-LSU regained the series lead, 35-34-3, with its 20-10 victory on September 13, 2025 (officially, Florida leads the series 34-32-3 due to LSU vacating its wins vs. the Gators from 2013-15).
-The teams will not play in 2026 and 2028 under the SEC's new nine-game conference schedule, the first break in the series since a three-year hiatus from 1968-70.
+LSU regained the series lead, 35–34–3, with its 20–10 victory on September 13, 2025 (officially, Florida leads the series 34-32-3 due to LSU vacating its wins vs. the Gators from 2013 to 2015).
+The teams will not play in 2026 and 2028 under the SEC's new nine-game conference schedule, the first break in the series since a three-year hiatus from 1968 to 1970.